caodial/caodial/README.md

 * coding
 * Making apps📱
 * reading books📚
-* and coding on replit👨‍💻
+* and coding on vscode👨‍💻

 Links